okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/policy/index.md

 The following table shows the possible relationships between all the authenticators, their methods and constraints.

-> **Note**: Conditions with an asterisk (*) indicate that the constraint is only valid with certain configurations, devices, or flows.
+> **Note**: Conditions with an asterisk (*) indicate that the constraint is only satisfied with certain configurations, devices, or flows.

 | Authenticator key | Authenticator type | Authenticator method | Constraints | Hardware protection | Device bound | Phishing resistant | User presence |
 | ----------------- | ------------------ | ---------- | ------ | -------- | -------| ---------- | ---------- |